 (x) An ex ante request for a capital cost item arising under 6.37.3 (iv) or (v) only may be made to the independent claims committee for pre-approval of compliance expenditure (subject to a minimum claim of this nature of £100,000 in relation to an asset, with the £100,000 able to be comprised of several relevant investments arising under 6.37.3 (iv) or (v) at that asset ) If such an advance claim is found by the committee to be reasonable, efficient, and proportionate, it shall be paid by The Company within one month of the costs represented by such payment actually having been expended by the claimant, subject to provision to the committee of evidence of the expenditure and instruction from the committee to The Company to make the payment. .

-(xi) New Users that first sign a bilateral connection agreement with The Company after the date of implementation of GC0156, are not permitted to submit a claim
+(xi) New Users that first sign a bilateral connection agreement with The Company after the date of implementation of the first part of the GC0156 change package, are not permitted to submit a claim

-6.37.5 The annual operational expenditure generic allowance and associated Opex Allowance Bands will be set and published by the independent claims committee (established as per 6.37.6), comprising an annual allowance (£) figure, (inflated by CPI annually each using the CPI figure each year for the month of December, as normally published by the Office of National Statistics in January) banded at the committee’s discretion by the technology type and size of claimants.
+6.37.4 The annual operational expenditure generic allowance and associated Opex Allowance Bands will be set and published by the independent claims committee (established as per 6.37.5), comprising an annual allowance (£) figure, (inflated by CPI annually each using the CPI figure each year for the month of December, as normally published by the Office of National Statistics in January) banded at the committee’s discretion by the technology type and size of claimants.
 In establishing the (£) figure for each allowance, the independent claims committee will take into consideration their estimates of relevant costs that the committee considers are reasonable, efficient and proportionate to annually maintain the GC0156 requirements for the maintenance of relevant assets, relevant costs of staff, cost of any testing or assurance activities, cost of ongoing training, cost of maintaining fuel stocks, cost of maintaining permitting, costs of additional business rates, and any other factors they identify as relevant.
 The committee may from time to time (if so charged by the Panel) update the set of operational cost allowances as new data and their developing understanding allows them to do so, and any new value so assigned to the allowance for any band of asset will over-ride the annual CPI inflation that otherwise applies to the allowances.
 Any new value(s) will however then be subject to the annual CPI inflation thereafter.
-For the avoidance of doubt, new Generators that first sign a bilateral connection agreement with The Company after the date of implementation of GC0156, will be entitled to the annual operational expenditure generic allowance
+For the avoidance of doubt, new Generators that first sign a bilateral connection agreement with The Company after the date of implementation of the first part of the GC0156 change package GC0156, will be entitled to the annual operational expenditure generic allowance.

-6.37.6 The process for assessing claims will involve the establishment and maintenance of an independent claims committee, made up of independent experts not currently working for any User or The Company and who have not worked for any User or The Company for the previous 12 months.
+6.37.5 The process for assessing claims will involve the establishment and maintenance of an independent claims committee, made up of independent experts not currently working for any User or The Company and who have not worked for any User or The Company for the previous 12 months.
 The independent experts will have to each sign a declaration to this effect.
 The CUSC Panel will be required to specify and from time to time review the number of members needed on this committee, bearing in mind that its members may work on assessment of claims on a part-time basis with seasonal variations in the committee’s workload.